top of page

 • Renewed international efforts to achieve a two-state solution.

-As the situation has developed in recent months, we have also called for:
+As the situation developed, we also called for:

 • Immediate restoration of funding to UNRWA.